usharesoft/appcenter-docs/README.md

     $ open uforge-appcenter/build/html/index.html

-You can also build each guide individually, note though the end user guide and admin guide depend on the API guide.
+You can also build each guide individually.

 ### Building in a separate virtualenv